gavthetallone/devops-practical-project/README.md

 For future sprints I would:
 *	Implement integration testing with Selenium.
+*	Improve test coverage to 100%.
+*	Implement full CRUD functionality.
 *	Add a user login feature to personalise the user experience.
-*	Implement full CRUD functionality.
 *	Add the entire catalogue of Pokémon from every region to this application, while displaying more stats and 			attributes for each Pokémon.

 <br>